michetonu/michetonu.github.io/_posts/2017-10-28-sunshine-economy.md

 I'll leave you with a last piece of advice: if you want lots of sunshine, low unemployment, and a decently healthy economy, you should probably move to Malta.

 *Edit*: I was given a very good comment on "productivity" vs. "economic output".
-It is probably more correct to talk about the latter, since countries southern country manage to have a relatively high GDP given their high unemployment – thus effectively being very productive.
+It is probably more correct to talk about the latter, since southern countries have a relatively high GDP given their high unemployment – thus effectively being very productive.

 ### Appendix